Policy and Procedure Name:

 ICD statuses will be updated to accepted.

-If the claim is certified by the employer, both the claim and ICD
+the claim is certified by the employer, both the claim and ICD statuses are

-claim is not certified by the employer, the claim status is updated to
+not certified by the employer, the claim status is updated to accepted, but the

-accepted, but the ICD status is placed in accepted/appeal.
-The ICD status will
+ICD status is placed in accepted/appeal.
+The ICD status will remain in

 a) Accepted